MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 Finally, use the playback and recording buttons at the bottom of the key frame editor to preview and record your animation.

 ## Summary
-* The animation was created by placing key frames strategically at different timepoints in the timeline using the `AnimationRecorder` module.
+* Animations are created by strategically placing key frames at different timepoints in the timeline using the `AnimationRecorder` module.
-* Smooth transitions were ensured for both camera movements and visibility adjustments.
-* The `LUTRescale` module played a vital role in controlling vessel visibility and emphasizing bones.
-* Playback was utilized throughout the process for previewing and making necessary adjustments.
-* The final animation was recorded with a  duration of 45 seconds.
+* Various functionalities in the animation are achieved by adding fields via drag-and-drop.
+* The visibility of elements is controlled using the `LUTRescale` module.
+* Video settings in the `AnimationRecorder` can be adjusted to specifiy resolution, framerate, and duration of the resulting animation.

 {{< networkfile "examples/visualization/example6/AnimationRecorder.mlab" >}}